cf73/humanity/content/collections/articles/rip-hind-rajab.md

     content:
       -
         type: text
-        text: 'From left: Hind Rajab, 6, Bashar Hamada, 44, and his daughter Layan, 13, were killed, along with four other family members, as well as paramedics Yusuf Zeino and Ahmed Al-Madhoun.
-(Mohammed Hamada and Palestine Red Crescent Society )'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
         text: 'Twelve days later, when a Palestinian civil defense crew finally reached the area, they found Hind’s body in a car riddled with bullets, according to her uncle, Samir Hamada, who also arrived at the scene early that morning.
 The ambulance lay charred'
       -
         type: text